 - A bit unstable.

 The size of the horsepower determines the cutting power.
 Light bench saws work with the 3/4hp up to 1.5hp.
 They cut up to 5/8 inch thick material.
 Large table saws come with 2hp to 5hp motors.
 The cabinet table saw is compatible with the 5hp motor saw.
-The Dewalt 10inch table saw has a 15A high torque motor powerful enough to cut through treated hardwoods (Source).
+The Dewalt 10-inch table saw has a 15A high torque motor powerful enough to cut through treated hardwoods.

-When manufacturers are naming a table saw, they are after the blade size.
-Table saws come with circular blades, and the 10inch is the standard blade.
+When manufacturers name a table saw, they are after the blade size.
+Table saws come with circular blades; the 10-inch is the standard blade.
 The blade is adjustable depending on the material you are working on.
-The Dewalt 10inch table saw uses a 10inch tooth carbide blade that makes fast and smooth cuts.
+The Dewalt 10-inch table saw uses a 10-inch tooth carbide blade that makes fast and smooth cuts.

-The rip capacity ranges from 18inches for the entry-level saws up to 60inches for high-end saws.
+The rip capacity ranges from 18 inches for entry-level to 60 inches for high-end saws.
 I recommend a table saw that rips materials with accuracy.
 However, it also depends on the ideal materials you will be working on.

-A contractor saw is heavier than benchtop saws and a lot heavier duty as well.
+A contractor saw is heavier than benchtop saws and has a heavier duty.
 It comes with a larger table and an induction motor that does not use brushes.
 The saw motors do not make noise even if the wood is hard, and you cannot even tell the hardness of the wood from the saw’s performance.

 The contractor saw motors use a standard 1-1/2 to 2 horsepower, with a 115-volt amperage.
-Almost all contractors’ saws have motors convertible to 230-volt use with ease—the contractor saw’s weight range from about 280 pounds down to 220 pounds.
+Almost all contractors’ saws have motors convertible to 230-volt use easily—the contractor saw’s weight range from about 280 pounds down to 220 pounds.

 The motor drives the saw blade through a single belt, which increases the cut’s depth.
 Such a mounting also isolates the blade assembly from much vibration, which explains how the saw is more comfortable.